NEW: Too lazy to read this post? I got a video for that.

 Mimic nature.
 Study light, form, color, and shape.
 Take figure drawing classes.
 Set up a still life in your living room.
 Working on your technical skills regularly will introduce you to new perspectives and style paths.

 If you are only doing art in your head (chronic procrastinators know what I’m talking about!), your style won’t develop.
 If you only do art a couple of times a month or less, you won’t see much progress.
 Try to create as often as you can.
-Every day is best, but a few times a week is perfect.
+Every day is best, but a few times a week works too.

 Step Out of Your Comfort Zone